MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/plan-for-multi-geo.md

 -   **Tenant** – An organization's representation in Microsoft 365 which typically has one or more domains associated with it (for example, https://contoso.sharepoint.com).

--   **Geo locations** – The geographic locations available to host data in an Microsoft 365 tenant.
+-   **Geo locations** – The geographic locations available to host data in a Microsoft 365 tenant.

 -   **Satellite locations** – The additional geo locations that you have configured to host data in your Microsoft 365 tenant.
 Multi-geo tenants span more than one geo location, for example, North America and Europe.